RadicalMilitantLibrary/manual/readingclub-man.markdown

 #### Contest for Librarians

-Jorunbane announced on April 25th 2015:
+Jotunbane announced on April 25th 2015:

 > I mentioned that there was a rating above "Jedi".
 The rating is of course "Elite" and you will be hard pressed to get there.
 But people need an incentive (other than the rating) to actually do it.
 >